BruNwa/AZ_Control/README.md

 To use this option, ensure you have installed all the required libraries listed in the Requirements section.

 Run the main script:
-python3 controlAZ.py
+> python3 controlAZ.py

 ### Option 2: Run the executable version

-For quick and easy use, an executable version is available in the `AZ Control-Executable` folder.
+For quick and easy use, an executable version is available.
+Simply click on [AZ Control-Executable]([https://example.com/download](https://drive.google.com/drive/folders/1ztA_Wa3PFQ_II1XcXvuw4jvumBHwCRJL?usp=sharing))  to download it.
 This option does not require Python or any additional libraries to be installed on your system.

 Follow the on-screen prompts to choose your desired control mode and configure settings.